30 Killer Tips on Using Pinterest for Business

 Pin regularly, not everything all at once.
 Pinterest is not like Facebook and Twitter, where the visibility of a post in a newsfeed is limited to a short period of time (hours).
 Pins will remain in view for days or weeks.
 Pinning for a few minutes a couple of times per day is enough to get you started.

-8) The right time to pin
+8) Know the right time to pin

 The best times to pin are weekends and between 2 pm and 4 pm.